lsu-ddem/pathways-site/content/4_PhysicalComputing/1_Digital_IO/3_Lesson_3/index.md

 Because we will be receiving digital data instead of transmitting it like in our original circuit, we will now have to go back to the Arduino code editor and re-write some new code to send to our board.
 Remember that this process will overwrite the code that we currently have on the board (A modified version of the 'Blink' example if you are going through this book in order.)

 Start by opening the Arduino Code Editor.
-This can be either the online editor, or the downloadable application. instead of beginning from a tutorial code, lets build this one from the ground up.
+This can be either the online editor, or the downloadable application.
+Instead of beginning from a tutorial code, lets build this one from the ground up.
 Open a new file and rename it so that you can find the file later.

 Start by creating three new global variables as shown below.
-You do not have to add the identifier `const` to the first two, however these will not change at all, so re can identify them as 'Read Only' by the code to prevent any accidental changes. you can change the pins to be any two digital pins on your arduino that you want, as long as they are not identical.
+You do not have to add the identifier `const` to the first two variables.
+However,  because these will not change at all when our code is running so we can identify them as 'Read Only' with this keyword to prevent any accidental changes.
+You can change the `buttonPin` variable to be any digital pin on your arduino that you want, but for this example you will need the `ledPin` variable to be set to 13.
+Most Arduino boards contain a built in LED and on the Uno board, that LED is connected to pin 13.
+So when pin 13 is set to `HIGH` the LED will light up, and when it is set to `LOW` the LED will turn off.

 ![default](/images/graphics/ledbutton2.1.png)

-The third variable will measure the whether or not the button is pressed, and cannot have the `const` identifier.
+The third variable will measure the whether or not the button is pressed, and cannot have the `const` identifier because it will change.

 Next we need to specify that the buttonPin, which we are assigning to pin 2 in this example is an input, and the ledPin (pin 13) is an output using the `pinMode()` function inside of `void setup()`

 ![default](/images/graphics/ledbutton2.2.png)

-Moving on to the loop function, we need to tell the arduino to read the current state of teh buttonPin and store that value inside of the buttonState variable.
+Moving on to the loop function, we need to tell the arduino to read the current state of the buttonPin and store that value inside of the buttonState variable.
 That line looks like this;

 ```
 buttonState = digitalRead(buttonPin);